-The Toolesboro site overlooks the Mississippi River Valley just north of the town of Toolesboro on State Highway 99, the "Great River Road."
+The Toolesboro site and education center overlook the Mississippi River Valley just north of the town of Toolesboro on State Highway 99, the "Great River Road."
 Outdoor enthusiasts will enjoy canoeing, hiking, biking, fishing, hunting and golfing in the area.